 - Try to capture the featured snippet on the search term (if available)

-2. Optimize Your Keywords and Boost Their Rankings
+2. Optimize Your Nearly There Keywords

-You can even analyze your content and find gaps by spying on your competitor’s webpages.
+You can even analyze your content and find gaps by spying on your competitor’s pages.
 Perform a manual search on Google for your chosen keywords and go through the top 10 results.
 Then identify content gaps in your article and add information that’s valuable.

 3. Find New Content Ideas